 The other classes within non-current receivables do not contain impaired assets and are not past due.
-Based on the credit history of these other
+Based on the credit history of these other classes, it is expected that these amounts will be received when due.

 (b) Fair values